-If you are 18-30 years old (inclusive) and have a valid German passport, you could be one of them too!
+If you’re 18 to 30 years old (inclusive) and hold a valid German passport, you could join them!

-The Australia Working Holiday Visa was created by the German and Australian governments (official agreement) to encourage young Germans to live, travel, and work in Australia.
-In exchange, young Australians can also come to Germany.
+The Australia Working Holiday Visa was established through a bilateral agreement between the German and Australian governments (official agreement) to encourage young Germans to live, travel, and work in Australia.
+In return, young Australians can also spend time living and working in Germany.

-As a German applicant, you can receive a Working Holiday Visa for 12 months.
-If you work in designated sectors during your time in Australia, you can qualify to apply for a 2nd and even 3rd Working Visa, for a total of three years!
-The three participations don’t have to be consecutive, as long as you meet the eligibility conditions (explained below) each time you apply.
+As a German citizen, you can obtain a Working Holiday Visa valid for 12 months.
+By completing specified work in designated sectors while in Australia, you can qualify to apply for a 2nd and even a 3rd Working Holiday Visa—for a total stay of up to three years!
+These stays don’t have to be consecutive, as long as you meet the eligibility requirements (outlined below) each time you apply.

 2. Eligibility criteria